-Rachel founded Adsworth Media in 2010 to advance Republican candidates’ online presence and expand their utilization of new technologies.
+Rachel Dodsworth McCracken founded Adsworth Media in 2010 to advance political candidates’ online presence and expand their utilization of new technologies.
 Rachel has significant experience in strategic planning and consulting for political groups, non-profits, trade groups, small to mid-size businesses, and international companies.

 Rachel is an experienced strategist in the political world.
 In the 2014 election cycle, Rachel served as a lead political advisor to both Congressman Jack Kingston for U.S. Senate and Martin Sullivan, Jr. for Georgia’s State House.
 Most recently she served as the campaign manager to John McCallum’s 2014 congressional campaign in Georgia’s First District.

 She served as a digital and new media advisor in the 2010 election cycle to both Scott McInnis for Colorado governor and Ken Buck for U.S. Senate.
 In 2012, she served on the Florida Get Out the Vote team for the Mitt Romney presidential campaign.
 Rachel has also worked in Washington D.C. and Beijing, China as a digital media consultant for many influential conservative groups and business trade groups.

 Rachel holds a Bachelor of Science degree in Finance and Real Estate, with a minor in accounting from the University of Denver.
 Rachel earned a Masters of Professional Studies in Organizational and Professional Communication, with a specialty in Conflict Resolution from the University of Denver.
 She wrote her Master’s thesis on “Developing a New Media Communications Strategy to Increase Political Participation.”

 Read Rachel’s Master Thesis Developing a New Media Communications Strategy to Increase Political Participation by Rachel Dodsworth